WWE CODE OF BUSINESS CONDUCT

 Drug and Alcohol Policy

 It is WWE’s desire to provide a drug-free, healthy and safe workplace.
-While on WWE premises and while conducting business-related activities off premises, no employee may use, possess, distribute, sell or be under the influence of illegal drugs or alcohol (unless the use of alcohol is appropriate for the situation, such as in the case of a business dinner or cocktail party, in which case alcohol may be used only in moderation).
+While on WWE premises and while conducting business-related activities off premises, no WWE Personnel may use, possess, distribute, sell or be under the influence of illegal drugs or alcohol (unless the use of alcohol is appropriate for the situation, such as in the case of a business dinner or cocktail party, in which case alcohol may be used only in moderation).
 The legal use of prescribed drugs is permitted on the job if it does not impair an employee’s ability to perform the essential functions of the job and in a safe manner that does not endanger other individuals.

-In an effort to further explain what is expected of WWE employees, we have provided below a summary of behaviors that are not permitted in the WWE workplace.
+In an effort to further explain what is expected of WWE Personnel, we have provided below a summary of behaviors that are not permitted in the WWE workplace.
 While many of these items may not seem new, it is not possible for us to list all forms of behavior that are considered unacceptable in the workplace.
 Therefore, the following are some examples of infractions of rules of conduct that may result in disciplinary action, up to and including termination:

 - Theft or inappropriate use, removal, possession, or misuse of Company or others’ property;